thegitm8/cluster-synapse/README.md

+# !!!
+This is not yet ready to use !!!

 # cluster-synapse

 `cluster-synapse` is an easy to use, minimalistic `cluster` communication tool.
 It provides a wrapper around the native `cluster` module and gives you a simple API to send messages between the `worker` and `master` process, or between `worker`s.